 Additional Housing Development Coordinator staff will help manage the increase of new construction and rehabilitation projects funded from Alameda County Measure A1 and Oakland's Measure KK bond funds.
-The new affordable housing units will address the needs for affordable housing by Oakland residents, with the most critical need among communities of color.
+The new affordable housing units will address the affordable housing needs of Oakland residents, with the most critical need among communities of color.